void

 mk11.jpg

-An example of the confusion that the term march company caused in the early years of Hašek research.
+An example of the confusion caused by the term march company in the early years of Hašek research.

 Jaroslav Hašek ve fotografii,1959

-11. Marschkompanie becomes the scene of the plot in [II.5] in Királyhida but the unit has already been mentioned, using the more ambiguous wording 11.
+11. Marschkompanie becomes the setting of the plot in [II.5] in Királyhida, but the unit had already been mentioned earlier, using the more ambiguous term 11.
 Kompanie.
-The author freely mixed the terms 11th company and 11th march company, but from the context of The Good Soldier Švejk, it is clear that he always had the 11th march company in mind.
+The author freely mixed the terms 11th company and 11.
+Marschkompanie, but from the context in The Good Soldier Švejk, it is clear that he always meant the MK-11.

-Commander of the company is Oberleutnant Lukáš who had, in his own words, "inherited" the company, unknown from who.
-The company reported to an unspecified march battalion that was commanded by Hauptmann Ságner.
+The commander of the company is Oberleutnant Lukáš, who had, in his own words, "inherited" the company, although it is unclear from whom.
+The company belonged to an unspecified march battalion commanded by Hauptmann Ságner.

 Background

 11. Marschkompanie never existed as a unit in Infanterieregiment Nr.
 91 in 1915.
-The number 11 the author evidently borrowed from the 11th field company in which he served as a soldier from 11 July until 24 September 1915.
-From 1 June until arriving at the front he had belonged to the 4th march company of XII.
+The number eleven is borrowed from 11.
+Feldkompanie, in which Hašek served as a soldier from 11 July until 24 September 1915.
+From 1 June until arriving at the front, he belonged to the 4th March company of XII.
 Marschbataillon of IR91.
-Like most other march units it was dissolved soon after arriving at the front.
+Like most other march units, it was dissolved soon after arriving at the front, and the men were distributed among the various field companies.

 Confusion of terms

-Early experts on Hašek like Zdena Ančík believed that because Švejk served in the 11th march company the same must necessarily have been the case with his creator.
+Early experts on Hašek, such as Zdena Ančík, believed that because Švejk served in the 11.
+Marschkompanie, the same must necessarily have been true for his creator.

 Quote(s) from the novel